AliciaBytes/srb2kart-docker/README.md

 - `config.cfg`: general game configuration and [console variables](https://wiki.srb2.org/wiki/Console/Variables).
 - `adedsrv.cfg`: A [console script](https://wiki.srb2.org/wiki/Console_script) file that automatically gets loaded when starting the dedicated server.
 For example setting a nice [colored servername](https://mb.srb2.org/threads/colored-server-name-tutorial-chat-text-transparency.25474/).

-### Logs

-This folder is mapped as a volume at `/logs` and contains text files that are automatically created by the server for logging purposes.
-One notable file is `ban.txt` which stores information on banned players.
-Deleting this will also cause banned players to be unbanned.
-See: [Data files#Log files](https://wiki.srb2.org/wiki/Data_files#Log_files)

 ### Luafiles

 This folder is mapped as a volume at `/luafiles` and stores files created by lua scripts.
 Some addons might assume that this folder will persist for them to write data to.